-✓ If your institution has w Does your institution have an a aived its application fee for the Fall 2 application fee? \square Yes \boxtimes No 2021 admission c ycle please select no. Amount of application fee: \$3 5 Can it be waived for applicant s with financial need?
-X Yes No If you have an application fee an d an on-line application option, pleas se indicate policy for students who apply on-line: C14.
-Application closing date aived for applicants with financial ne Date Application closing date (fall) May 1st Priority Date Nov 1st C15.
-Are first-time, first-year stu dents accepted for terms other than the fall?
-Yes □ No C16.
-Notification to applicants of admission decision sent (fill in one of nly) ☑ On a rolling basis beging☐ By (date): Click or tap h☐ Other: Click or tap here ere to enter text.
+• aived its application fee for the Fall 2022 admission c ycle please select no.

+Does your institution have an application fee? ☒ Yes ☐ No

+Amount of application fee: \$3 5

+Can it be waived for applicant s with financial need?
+Yes No

+If you have an application fee an d an on-line application option, plea se indicate policy for students who apply on-line:

+Same Fee □ Free

+☐ Reduced

+Can on-line application fee be w aived for applicants with financial no eed? ⊠ Yes □ No)

+C14.
+Application closing date

+Does your institution have an application closing date?
+Yes 🗆 No)

+Date

+Application closing date (fall) May 1st

+Priority Date Nov 1st

+C15.
+Are first-time, first-year stu idents accepted for terms other than the fall?
+Yes □ No

+C16.
+Notification to applicants of f admission decision sent (fill in one o only)

+☑ On a rolling basis beging☐ By (date): Click or tap h☐ Other: Click or tap here ext.

 C17.
-Reply policy for admitted a ☐ Must reply by (date): Cli ☐ No set date ☑ Must reply by May 1st or ☐ Other: Click or tap here within Click or tap here to enter text. weeks if notified thereafter Deadline for housing deposit (Amount of housing deposit: \$2 Refundable if student does not enroll? ☐ Yes, in full☒ Yes, in part☐ No
+Reply policy for admitted a

+☐ Must reply by (date): Cl☐ No set date ick or tap here to enter text. r within Click or tap here to enter text. weeks if notified thereafter

+Deadline for housing deposit: \$

+Refundable if student does no t enroll?

+☐ Yes, in full☐ Yes, in part☒ No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: One Semester C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ⊠ Yes □ No C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ☐ Yes ☒ No If yes, maximum period of postponement: Click or tap here to enter text.
+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? ☐ Yes ☒ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 1st First or only early decision plan notification date: Click or tap here to enter text.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? ☐ Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
+First or only early decision plan notification date: Click or tap here to enter text.
 Other early decision plan closing date: Click or tap here to enter text.
 Other early decision plan notification date: Click or tap here to enter text.
-For the Fall 2020 entering class: Number of early decision applications received by your institution: 0 Number of applicants admitted under early decision plan: 0 Please provide significant details about your early decision plan: N/A C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ⊠ No If "yes," please complete the following: Early action closing date: Click or tap here to enter text.
+For the Fall 2022 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
+Number of applicants admitted under early decision plan: Click or tap here to enter text.
+Please provide significant details about your early decision plan: Click or tap here to enter text.
+C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: Click or tap here to enter text.
 Early action notification date: Click or tap here to enter text.
-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No
+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ⊠ No